ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 ### Freshwater fluxes

-Freshwater fluxes with the data models (DATM and DROF) are seperated in ocean, sea ice and land components as follows.
+Freshwater fluxes with the data models (DATM and DROF) are separated in ocean, sea ice and land components as follows.

 - **Precipitation:** precipitation over ocean and sea ice cells are scaled by the sea ice concentration in that cell.
 Therefore where sea ice covers part of a grid cell, a fraction of precipitation is received by each of the ocean and sea ice components, according to the sea ice concentration in that cell.
 Precipitation over land is discarded.
 - **Evaporation:** evaporation (including sublimation, condensation and deposition) is calculated internally by CICE for sea ice.
 The mediator (CMEPS) calculates evaporation for the ocean and provides this as a surface forcing to MOM6.